-Today our local news daily, the Times-Picayune, weighed in on the presidential race.
-They are endorsing… nobody. …we cannot recommend either George W. Bush or John Kerry with confidence….
-We take the endorsement process seriously and would like to be able to offer voters our advice in this race, as we have in so many […]
+We take the endorsement process seriously and would like to be able to offer voters our advice in this race, as we have in so many others.
+But we have too many misgivings about both candidates to champion either one.

 Just in the last few days I’ve been getting a bunch of Rolex spam.
 It’s the electronic equivalent of a guy in the alley who says, “Psst, wanna buy a Rolex, cheap?”
 Apparently I’m not the only one.
 Seems to have started on October 17th, and it’s hitting worldwide.
 I wonder if, in the future, we’ll refer to major spam events, like we refer to floods and earthquakes and hurricanes.
 “Yeah, I remember the big Rolex spam deluge of ought-four.”

 It’s hard and crusty.
 Here’s a close-up especially for my friend Bill:

 The Times-Picayune reports that a record producer named John Fischbach had his drivers license temporarily confiscated for speeding in a school zone, just like Xy a couple weeks ago.
 He got pissed off about it, and he is challenging the constitutionality of the law.
 Xy will be happy to hear about this.